ddev/ddev/docs/content/users/install/ddev-installation.md

     You can also use two macOS install methods to install or update DDEV on Linux: [Homebrew](#homebrew) (only on AMD64 computers) and the standalone [install script](#install-script).

-=== "Windows WSL2"
+=== "Windows (WSL2)"

-    ## Windows WSL2
+    ## Windows

+    You can install on Windows three different ways: Using WSL2 with Docker inside, Using WSL2 with Docker Desktop, and installing directly on traditional Windows with an installer (not recommended).
+Each is described below.

-    Windows WSL2 is a fantastic way to run DDEV and your web components.
-It’s Linux, which means a different experience for many Windows users.
+    Windows WSL2 is the best way to run DDEV and your web components.
+It’s Linux, which means a different experience for some Windows users.
 It’s Ubuntu Linux by default as described here, so it’s worth taking a little time to explore how Ubuntu and Bash work, including standard system commands and installation and upgrade procedures.

     ### Things You Need to Know about WSL2 and DDEV